conda-forge/conda-smithy/news/team-by-name-2535.rst

 **Fixed:**

-* Do not use team name as slug when trying to find feedstock teams. (#2535)
+* fix: check teams found by slug and default to a search if we do not find them (#2535)

 **Security:**